-Figure 12 High Tide Roost Sites: Cromane / Killorglin Subsite (extracted from Niras, 2018)
+Figure 11 High Tide Roost Sites: Laughtalla to Inch Subsite (extracted from Niras, 2018)

-6.2 Other uses
+6.2 Other Uses

 Fishing, bird watching, walking and water sports are the key "Other Uses" of the Harbour which either largely take place in the outer bay (Dingle Bay), in the Rivers (Maine and Laune) or along the water's edge.
-Therefore, it is considered that the proposed development will not have a significant impact on other recreational or commercial users of the Harbour.
+Therefore, it is considered that the proposed development will not have a significant impact on other recreational or commercial users of the site.